Arthur Evans: Oxford

 Arthur matriculated on 9 June 1870 and attended Brasenose College, Oxford.
 His housemaster at Harrow, F. Rendall, had eased the way to his acceptance with the recommendation that he was "a boy of powerful original mind."
-At Brasenose College, he read Modern History, a new curriculum, which was nearly a disaster, as his main interests were in archaeology and classical studies.
+At Brasenose College, he read Modern History.

 His summertime activities with his brothers and friends were perhaps more important to his subsequent career.
 Having been given an ample allowance by his father, he went looking for adventure on the continent, seeking out circumstances that might be considered dangerous by some.
 In June 1871, he and Lewis visited Hallstatt, where his father had excavated in 1866, adding some of the artefacts to his collection.
 Arthur Evans had made himself familiar with these.
 Subsequently, they went on to Paris and then to Amiens.
 The Franco-Prussian War had just concluded the month before.
 Arthur Evans had been told at the French border to remove the dark cape he was wearing so that he would not be shot for a spy.
 Amiens was occupied by the Prussian army.
 Arthur found them prosaic and preoccupied with souvenir-hunting.
 He and Lewis hunted for stone-age artefacts in the gravel quarries, Arthur Evans remarking that he was glad the Prussians were not interested in flint artefacts.

 In 1872, he and Norman adventured into Ottoman territory in the Carpathians, already in a state of political tension.
 They crossed borders illegally at high altitudes, "revolvers at the ready."
 This was Arthur Evans's first encounter with Turkish people and customs.
 He bought a set of clothes of a wealthy Turkish man, complete with red fez, baggy trousers, and an embroidered short-sleeved tunic.
 His detailed, enthusiastic account was published in Fraser's Magazine in May 1873.